This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 Feliz día de acción de gracias!
 Happy Thanksgiving from Texas’ Rio Grande Valley!
 I hope it has been a wonderful holiday weekend spent with your loved ones...

 Holiday menus tend to be heavy and rich.
-I do my fair share of “splurging” during the holidays, but I also try to keep as much to my typical fare as possible.
+While I do my fair share of “splurging” during the holidays, I also try to keep as much to my typical fare as possible.
 Whole grains are always part of our healthy diet.

 Fresh herbs – parsley, sage, rosemary, thyme, and chives – seem so appealing this time of year.
 My herb garden is thriving with our cooler days in south Texas, so they were a natural addition to this dish.
+I have always loved dried cherries with wild rice, and toasted hazelnuts, well, aren’t they good in almost anything?

 Whether you use a pressure cooker or your stove top, you will want to sauté the onion or shallots, garlic, and grains in a bit of olive oil prior to cooking.
 I hope you will give this one a try!